paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

 Pub.
 L. 88–151, § 2, Oct.
 17, 1963, 77 Stat.
 271, provided that: “The Administrator of Veterans’ Affairs shall submit to the Committee on Labor and Public Welfare of the Senate and the Committee on Veterans’ Affairs of the House of Representatives, not later than December 31 of each year, a written report concerning each case in which a waiver of indebtedness has been made under the authority of the amendment made by the first section of this Act [amending subsec. (a)(4) of this section].
 Such report shall include, together with such other information as the Administrator deems appropriate, the name and address of each person with respect to which a waiver of indebtedness has been made and the total amount of such waiver.”

 #### Administration of Trusts by Federal National Mortgage Association
-Provision for participation sales and administration of trusts by Federal National Mortgage Association not to be construed as a repeal or modification of the provisions of subsection (e) of this section respecting the authority of the Administrator of Veterans’ Affairs, see section 6(a) of Pub.
+Provision for participation sales and administration of trusts by Federal National Mortgage Association not to be construed as a repeal or modification of the provisions of former subsection (e) of this section respecting the authority of the Administrator of Veterans’ Affairs, see section 6(a) of Pub.
 L. 89–429, set out as a note under [section 1717 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1717&num=0&edition=prelim), Banks and Banking.

 <a id="section-3721"></a>